9 Best Dog Foods for Maltese

 Each brand has a unique price.
 The average price for the best dog food for Maltese is $43.98 with prices ranging from $26.98 to $69.99 for 12-15 lb bags.
 Puppies are still growing, and hence need lots of energy compared to senior dogs that enjoy lying around.
 Toy breeds including Maltese dogs have small bodies, and hence need fewer calories than large breeds like the Great Danes.

-From our research, here are the best dog foods for Maltese dogs:
+From our research, here are the top 4 best dog foods for Maltese dogs.
+Scroll down further for picks 5-9.

 Note: These prices are as of April 28th, 2022.